Aurochs-Linux/A.OS/README.md

 ## What is Aurochs Linux?

 Aurochs Linux is yet another Linux distribution.
 We have a vision to make the desktop as usable as possible.
-We don't want to focus on enterprise or server software at the detremient to our desktop experince.
+We don't want to focus on enterprise or server software at the detremient to our desktop experience.

 ## Core Values

 1. Respect Privacy Rights of Users as far as possible within our own code base.
-2. Provide a sleek, fast, usable, newbie friendly Desktop Experince.
+2. Provide a sleek, fast, usable, newbie friendly Desktop Experience.
 3. Keep everything as stable as possible within our code base.
 4. Provide a mix of FOSS and Proprietary Software as possible.